Claude Lecourbe: Actions as general of brigade 1794–1797

-In 1798 Lecourbe would spend time in the Army of England, seeing little action since the invasion of Britan didn't materialise.
+In 1798 Lecourbe would spend time in the Army of England, seeing little action since the invasion of Britain didn't materialise.
 In November he was transferred to the Army of Helvetia.

 Swiss campaign (1799)

 In February 1799 the French invasion of Switzerland began, aiming to secure access to important mountain passes between Switzerland and newly conquered territory in northern Italy as well as the Cisalpine Republic, a French client state.
 The invasion was successful for the French with many in Switzerland either embracing the revolution or not resisting.

 Lecourbe was made a general of division by the Directory shortly after the invasion began.
 Habsburg Austria would seek to contest French control and Lecourbe would take part in clashes in the far west of Switzerland in Grisons, commanding the right wing of the army during operations in Engadine.
-On the 12th of March Lecourbe captured the castle at Finstermünz [De], taking 1,300 prisoners.
+On 12 March Lecourbe captured the castle at Finstermünz [De], taking 1,300 prisoners.
 He would be victorious again at Martinsbruck on the 15th.

 France would see reverses with Jourdan's Army of the Danube defeated by Archduke Charles to the north of Switzerland in the Battle of Stockach at the end of May.
 Lecourbe was forced to retreat behind the Reuss river at the end of April.
 During the campaigns in Switzerland Lecourbe would command a young Michel Ney, whom he would commend for his defensive actions.
 The Habsburg advance would continue with Archduke Charles retakeing Zurich in early June.

 Lecourbe was not present at Zurich.
 Instead ordered to the south of Switzerland, Lecourbe would win at Wasenbach and Amsteg and suffered a wound to his arm.
 In August his division secured the Saint-Gothard, Grimsel, Furka and Oheralp mountain passes.

 His arrival was timely as the Russo-Austrian Italian expedition turned north to Switzerland.
 Lecourbe fought delaying actions against Russian General Alexander Suvorov.
 The Battle of Gotthard Pass delayed the Russian advance and contributed to the French victory at the second Battle of Zürich.

-After the allied defeat at Zurich and the Russian offensive failing, Lecourbe would pursue them but failed to encircle Suvorov's army, following them to Glarus and re-occuppying the Reuss and Glarus valleys.
+After the allied defeat at Zurich and the Russian offensive failing, Lecourbe would pursue them but failed to encircle Suvorov's army, following them to Glarus and re-occupying the Reuss and Glarus valleys.